owldance/hootNAS/documentation/getstarted.md

 # hootNAS - Getting started

-## Status of the project

-The hootNAS ISO image can presently boot up satisfactory and present an IP address on the terminal.
-The web application is available at `http://<IP address>` and can perform a basic setup of the storage, when done a placeholder for the management app is displayed.
-The API is implemented in so far as it can be called from the webserver and perform basic operations related to the storage setup.

 ## Prepare your development environment

 1. Clone or fork this repository to your local machine